Lazy Mutha Fucka: Early years

 Initially LMF was merely a banner under which musicians from different bands got together and played; it did not have set members and there was no intent to create original music.
 Cheng called the group more of a club than a band.
-At the finale of each Dark Entry concert, members of various bands that had performed that night would join together on stage and jam and perform under this loosely formed band, often fifteen or more players.
+At the finale of each Dark Entry concert, members of various bands that had performed that night would come together on stage and jam and perform as this loose collective, often fifteen or more players.
 Musicians from many talented Hong Kong bands - including Anodize, Zig Zag, Zenith, Fraina and Martyr - have at one time or another lent members to LMF at the Dark Entry concert.

 Dark Entry lasted a few years before financial problems led to its discontinuation.
 With the disappearance of Dark Entry, Cheng and LMF also went into hiatus.